UX

 Doesn’t matter what kind of content you want to add in the mobile app design, your main goal is to make the user gets 100% of the information that is on the app screen.
 Content-based navigation is a mobile app design pattern used for incorporating seamless transitions between overview and detailed states of items.
 This kind of navigation works especially well together with cards, because cards are a great way to organize and develop massive amounts of your content in a way that’s easy to digest:

-• Cards divide content into meaningful sections which occupy less screen space.
+• Cards divide content into meaningful sections that occupy less screen space.
 Similar to the way text paragraphs group sentences into distinct sections, cards can gather various pieces of information to form one coherent piece of content.

 • Cards are made for thumbs.
 Users don’t have to think about how to make things work, they intuitively understand the physics of turning a card over for more information or swiping for next chunk of information.